emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watchlists. ✔️
 1. Site has sorting options, random movies, similar + recommended on each page. ✔️
-1. Site does not have 4K content. ✔️
+1. Site does have 4K content. ✔️

 ***
 ## Watch2Day